sugarlabs/musicblocks/Docs/troubleshooting.md

 Solution:
 Run the following commands from the project root:

-rm -rf node_modules package-lock.json
+rm -rf node_modules pnpm-lock.yaml
-npm install
+pnpm install

 On Windows, use PowerShell or Git Bash.

-## npm run lint Fails with Formatting Errors
+## pnpm run lint Fails with Formatting Errors

 Problem:
 Linting errors block the build due to formatting issues.